-Leicestershire Recovery College is an NHS college offering a range of recovery-focused educational courses and resources for people aged 18 and over who have lived mental health experience, along with their friends, family and Leicestershire Partnership NHS Trust staff.
+Leicestershire Recovery College is an NHS college offering a range of recovery-focused educational courses and resources for people aged 18 and over who are accessing Leicestershire Partnership NHS Trust Mental Health Services along with their family members, or carers, and Leicestershire Partnership NHS Trust staff.

-The college offers a range of courses designed to contribute to wellbeing and recovery, supporting people to recognise their own resourcefulness and skills in order to become experts in their own self care and achieve the things they want to in life.
+The college offers a range of courses designed to contribute to wellbeing and recovery, supporting people to recognise their own resourcefulness and talents in order to become experts in their own self-care and achieve the things they want to in life.
 The courses cover a range of topics:

 - Getting involved

-- Understanding / experience of mental health conditions
+- Understanding/experience of mental health conditions

 - Building your life

 - Developing skills and knowledge

 - Physical health and wellbeing

-Email: LPT.Recoverycollege@nhs.net
+Email: LPT.Recoverycollege@NHS.Net